 - I. State and interpret the definition of derivatives, and compute the derivatives of basic and transcendental functions of one or more variables. - 2.
 Apply concepts of differential and integral calculus of one or more variables to solve problems involving rates, area, volume, and lengths of arcs. - 3.
 State and interpret the definition of integrals, and calculate definite and indefinite integrals involving basic and transcendental functions. - 4.
 Graph equations in the rectangular, polar, cylindrical, and spherical coordinate systems, curves defined parametrically, conic sections, vectors, and vector valued functions. - 5.
 Solve first-order differential equations and compute partial derivatives. - 6.
 Perform matrix operations, eigenvalue and eigenvector computations and applications.

 Course Title Units

-MATH G180 Calculus I 5
+MATH G180 Calculus I 5 units

-General Education TBD

-Course Title Units

-MATH G185 Calculus 2 5
+MATH G185 Calculus 2 5 units

-General Education TBD

-Course Title Units

-MATH G280 Calculus 3 5
+MATH G280 Calculus 3 5 units

-General Education TBD